(Last revised August 22, 2022)

 Carrier is not liable or responsible for the consequences to any passenger resulting from his or her failure to obtain such documents or visas or to comply with such laws, regulations, orders, demands, requirements, rules or instructions.

-Passengers must arrive at Carrier’s check-in location and boarding area at least 20 minutes in advance of flight departure for domestic flights, and at least 75 minutes in advance of flight departure for international flights to permit completion of any government formalities and departure procedures and in any event no later than the time that may be indicated by Carrier.
+Passengers must arrive at Carrier’s check-in location and boarding area at least 20 minutes in advance of flight departure for domestic flights, and at least 30 minutes in advance of flight departure for international flights to permit completion of any government formalities and departure procedures and in any event no later than the time that may be indicated by Carrier.
+For international flights, passengers will be required to provide a copy of their passport in advance which will allow them to arrive 30 minutes in advance of departure.
 If a passenger fails to arrive in time at Carrier’s check-in location or boarding area or appears improperly documented and not ready to travel, Carrier may cancel the space reserved for such passenger and will not delay the flight.
 Carrier is not liable to any passenger for loss or expense due to such passenger’s failure to comply with these requirements.

 Carrier may refuse carriage of any passenger or passenger’s baggage for reasons of safety or if, in the exercise of its reasonable discretion, Carrier determines that: